-CALIFORNIA

-FORM
+CALIFORNIA FORM 462

-subject to state or local contribution limits.
-Justequ incu by aw.
-An independent experiatore is ne L. Name of Committee: ľ NAME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL COMMITTEE ID # CA Technology PAC, Sponsored by CA Technology Association 1358200 STREET ADDRESS CITY 1810 21st Street Sacramento L STATE ZIP CODE E E-MAIL TELEPHONE NUMBER Ļ СА 95814 4 lcooper@cclaw v.com (916)555-1640 2 2.
-Candidate or Measures: This committee has reported an independent expenditure(s The reporting of an independent expenditure may occur aft Code Sections 84204 and 85500.)
-NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE Jason Reid $\left \bigsqcup \right $ ✓ State Assembly District 26 6/04/XX NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE ì 3.
-Verification: I have not received any unreported contributions or reimbu reporting period with the candidate or the opponent of the subject of the expenditure, or with the agents of the candid under the laws of the State of California that the following i e candida idate or th ate who i he oppoi is the subject of the expenditure, with nent of the candidate or the state mea the proponent or the opponent of the state measure that is the

-Signature [Signature Required] Printed Name Corey Silva Signed on 3/1/20XX (month day year)
+This verification form identifies the individual responsible feependitures were not coordinated with the listed candida committee will report all contributions and reimbursement subject to state or local contribution limits. te (or the e oppon ent) or measure committee and that t he lain) 1 1.
+Name of Committee: T NAME OF RECIPIENT COMMITTEE, ENTITY OR INDIVIDUAL COMMITTEE ID # • CA Technology PAC, Sponsored by CA Tech 1358200 STREET ADDRESS 1810 21st Street Sacramento ı STATE ZIP COD E E-MAIL TELEPHONE NUMBER 4 CA 95814 1 lcooper@cclav v.com (916) 555-1640 2 2.
+Candidate or Measures: This committee has reported an independent expenditure (The reporting of an independent expenditure may occur af Code Sections 84204 and 85500.) led if an independent expenditure is m nade before the 90 day, 24-hou d of Government NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE Jason Reid SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER State Assembly District 26 6/04/XX NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE إ NAME OF CANDIDATE (First/Last) OR BALLOT MEASURE SUPPORT OPPOSE OFFICE SOUGHT OR HELD/ BALLOT NO./LETTER JURISDICTION AND DISTRICT, IF ANY ELECTION DATE 3 3.
+Verification: I have not received any unreported contributions or reimbursements to make these independent expenditures.
+I have not coordinated any expenditure made during this reporting period with the candidate or the opponent of the candidate who is the subject of the expenditure, with the proponent or the opponent of the state measure that is the subject of the expenditure, or with the agents of the candidate or the opponent of the candidate or the state measure proponent or opponent.
+I certify under penalty of perjury under the laws of the State of California that the following is true and correct.
+Signature Required] Printed Name Corey Silva Sign ned on /1/20XX th, day, year)